Opentaste/bombolone/readme.md

 Bombolone is a tasty Content Management System for Python based on [Flask](http://flask.pocoo.org/), [MongoDB](http://www.mongodb.org/), [AngularJS](http://angularjs.org), [Sass](http://sass-lang.com) and [Bootstrap](http://getbootstrap.com/).
 It's designed to be a simple, flexible toolset for projects of any size.

+Based from the Python and Angular implementation of [Opentaste.co](http://opentaste.co/).

 ## Important dependecies
 Before starting check if you have all you need.